JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 ![Astro celestial Docs for Gabe mechanism](/blog_img/web/GHAnPages/gha&pages-celestialdocs-mechanism.png)

-It requires a couple of adjustment to the `basepath`...
+It required a couple of adjustment to the `basepath`... but it works

 3. HUGO Theme (with MermaidJS, ChartJS TinaCMS support) https://github.com/onweru/compose